Volatile Organic Compound Concentration Limits for Certain Products Regulations - Alternative compliance options

 Generating compliance units

-Companies can generate compliance units with products that have been reformulated to concentrations lower than the limits set out in the regulations.
-Companies must submit a notice of intent to generate compliance units before October 1 of the first year in which they want to earn compliance units and report actual quantities in Canada (manufactured + imported – exported) by March 1 of the following year.
+Companies who wish to generate compliance units must submit a notice of intent before October 1 of the first year in which they want to earn compliance units, and must report actual quantities of products manufactured in Canada, imported into Canada and exported from Canada by March 1 of every subsequent year.
 Companies will receive confirmation of compliance units generated within 60 days of a complete report.
-Compliance units are valid for 2 years beginning on January 1 of the year following the calendar year in which they are generated.
+Compliance units are valid for two years beginning on January 1 of the year following the calendar year in which they are generated.

 Permits for products exceeding the VOC concentration limits

-To apply for a CUTS permit, companies must provide Environment and Climate Change Canada with:
+To apply for a CUTS permit, companies must provide:

-A permit is required for products that exceed the regulatory limit.
-Permit holders must submit an annual report no later than March 1 of each year that includes actual quantities in Canada (manufactured + imported – exported), compliance units that are being used to compensate for the excess quantity of VOCs and a confirmation of intent to continue manufacturing or importing the product under the permit.
+CUTS Permit holders must submit an annual report no later than March 1 of each year that includes actual quantities manufactured, imported and exported, which compliance units are being used to compensate for the excess quantity of VOCs, and a confirmation of intent to continue manufacturing or importing the product under the permit.
 If emissions are not balanced for the calendar year, the permit will be revoked.

 Using and transfer of compliance units

-A company can use or trade unused compliance units for 2 calendar years following their generation.
-If companies are transferring compliance units, they must jointly apply to the Minister.
+A company can use or trade unused compliance units.
+If companies intend to transfer compliance units, they must submit a joint application for approval of the transfer.

 Compliance Unit Trading System Participants